NoEndsNoGains/End-Of-Conflict/Stage 0: Name the Map & What is on the Map.md

-## Stage 0: MAP
+## Stage 0: Name the Map

-**What this stage is:** Name the Map — define who is on it (Parties) and what they are fighting about (Conflict).
+**What this stage is:** Stage 0 is the foundation for understanding and solving conflicts.
+Before you can analyse or resolve anything, you must first define what you are dealing with.
+This stage focuses on naming what is on the map: **A) Parties** (who is involved) and **B) Conflict** (what they are fighting about).
+It is the simplest part of the process — yet it is often skipped or done carelessly.
+If you get the map wrong, everything that follows will be wrong too.

 **Objective:** Draw the map of the conflict before you analyse it.

 **Why:** You cannot analyse what you haven't defined.
 This stage sets the boundaries.
-Everything in later stages (Truth, Judgment, Decision) must stay inside this map.
+Everything in later stages (Stage 1: Truth, Stage 2: Judgment, Stage 3: Decision) will rest on the clarity of the componets you identify in Stage 0, i.e. Name the Map.
 If you skip this, your analysis will drift.

-**When to use:** There must be:
-- An external, observable conflict (not internal feelings or abstract tensions)
-- At least two parties who could act differently if the conflict were resolved

 **Output:** A one-page map showing: Parties and Conflict — both named, categorised, and typed.